 Module 6 introduces the topic of web writing for academics who are not professional content managers but feel the need to improve this skill.
 The five chapters focus on the following key topics:

-- Understanding monoactive and interactive online text types
+- Understanding online text types

-- Raising students’ awareness of what online writing means and entails
+- Raising awareness for online writing styles

-- Promoting and presenting research on the web to non-academics
+- Promoting and presenting research to non-academics

 - How to use visual elements effectively